takbess/takbess/README.md

     MODEL.META_ARCHITECTURE "ProposalNetwork"
 ```

-The difference is the addition "--opts \".
+The difference is "--opts \".
-Is this change correct?
+Is this modification correct?